-Rai Bahadur kanaklal Barua, Raibahadur Ananda Chandra Agarwalla, Late Kaliram Medhi, their untiring efforts were greatly responsible for establishment of the Museum.
+Rai Bahadur Kanaklal Barua, Raibahadur Ananda Chandra Agarwalla, Late Rai Bahadur Kali Ram Medhi, their untiring efforts were greatly responsible for establishment of the Museum.

 The first building of the museum was constructed with the money received from public donation and Government grant.
 Raibahadur Naupat Rai Kedia has donated a handsome amount for the construction of the building.
 In 1953 the institution was taken over by the state Government.

 The exhibits of the museum are displayed in different galleries

 - Freedom Fighter gallery: It is a pictography gallery.
 It includes the photographs on the life history of Mahatma Gandhi and some photographs of martyrs of Assam of the Quit India movement.